News regarding Coronavirus (covid-19)

 Mobile Gua Sha / IASTM | Cambridge | Oxford | Reading

-Gua Sha / IASTM treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK), Chiropractic and Sports Injury Clinic Service.
-The private patient mobile service operates up to 20 miles from Caversham in Reading and Cambridge in Cambridgeshire.
+Gua Sha / IASTM treatment is available as part of TotalMSK's Mobile Musculoskeletal / MSK, Chiropractic and Sports Injury Clinic Service.
+There is a limited private patient service which covers Oxford and up to 20 miles from Caversham in Reading and Cambridge in Cambridgeshire.
 The company also operates a mobile Chiropractor lead Corporate Wellness Clinic service covering Reading, Berkshire, Buckinghamshire, Cambridge, Cambridgeshire, Oxford and South Oxfordshire.

 Gua Sha is a Traditional Chinese Medicine (TCM) technique which dates back over 2000 years and translates as 'scraping sha-bruises' and is sometimes referred to as spooning, coining or scraping.
 There is evidence of similar techniques being used in ancient Roman times by gladiators who needed to stay in peak fighting condition.
 Gua Sha is applied using specifically shaped tools.
 Traditionally, different materials such as stone, horn, ceramics or metal are used to produce tools.
 Practitioners apply a lubricant to the area being treated and then apply repeated unidirectional strokes to the tissues, usually working along acupuncture meridian lines.
 These repeated strokes produce what is known as 'sha'.
 In ancient Chinese medicine 'sha' is believed to be the release of unhealthy elements from within the injured tissues and promotes blood flow and healing.
 Although the 'sha' appears to be 'bruising', it looks very different in practice and creates transitory therapeutic petechia.
 The 'petechia' looks like tiny droplets of blood below the surface of the skin.
 The 'sha' resembles a "love bite" or "hickey", though tends not to be painful.